-The actuarial assumptions that determined the total pension liability as of December 31, 2018, were based on the results of actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.
-Updated mortality assumptions were adopted in 2017.
+The actuarial assumptions that determined the total pension liability as of December 31, 2019, were based on the results of actuarial experience study for the period January 1, 2013 - December 31, 2016, except where required to be different by GASB 68.

 The long-term expected rate of return on TCDRS assets is determined by adding expected inflation of expected long-term real returns, and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on January 2018 information for a 10 year time horizon.
+The numbers shown are based on April 2020 information for a 10 year time horizon.

-The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a 30-year time horizon; the most recent analysis was performed in 2017.
+The valuation assumption for long-term expected return is re-assessed at a minimum of every four years, and is set based on a long-term horizon; the most recent analysis was performed in 2017.
 The following target asset allocation was adopted by the TCDRS board in April 2018.
-The geometric real rate of return is net of inflation, assumed at 1.95%, per Cliffwater LLC's 2018 capital market assumptions.
+The geometric real rate of return is net of inflation, assumed at 1.80%, per Cliffwater LLC's 2020 capital market assumptions.